calcmogul/controls-engineering-in-frc/README.md

 anticipate gaps in their understanding.

 * Add code examples of each type of model augmentation
-* Add curly braces around equations in theorems to clarify matrix dimensions
+* Mention steady-state feedforward implementation example in case_study_ff.py

 ### Finish incomplete topics